8fold/content-8fold.handbook/operations/content.md

 ## Advice Process

 For the most part, anyone can make any decision regarding the future of 8fold so long as they honestly seek and consider the advice of those impacted by the decision; often called the [advice process](http://www.reinventingorganizationswiki.com/Decision_Making).
-Further, the decision should not negatively impact the [8fold brand as a whole](marketing/).
+Further, the decision should not negatively impact the [8fold brand as a whole](/operations/marketing/).

-[8fold is designed](the-inner-fold/) to protect _itself_ and others from that exploitation.
+8fold's [divisions](/operations/divisions) are designed to help protect _themselves_ and others from that exploitation.

 ## Like-mind, not Hive Mind